arduino/docs-content/content/micropython/03.micropython/02.enviroment/00.online-editor/online-editor.md

 The [Arduino Lab for MicroPython]() is an online code editor that allows you to load MicroPython scripts to your Arduino board.
 This editor is part of the [Arduino Cloud](), and is free to use for everyone.

-In this tutorial, we will take a look at how we can access it, and test out it out by writing a simple script.
+In this tutorial, we will take a look at how we can access it, and test it out by writing a simple script.

 ***Note that this tutorial does not go in depth on how the Arduino Lab for MicroPython works.
 For more details, you can visit the [guide to the Arduino Lab for MicroPython]().***